cwi-dis/iotsa/readme.md

 	- Update `changelog.txt` again on `develop`.
 	- Ensure release is available on platformIO library registry.
 	- Ensure release is available in Arduino library registry.
+- You probably want to run `sh ./extras/ignore-version-changes.sh on` again after all is done.